shabbyrobe/amiss/doc/configuring.rst

     Amiss\Loader::register();

-To use Amiss, simply create an instance of ``Amiss\Manager``, passing your connection parameters:
+Amiss is :term:`PSR-0` compliant, so you can use any loader that supports that standard.

 Manager
 -------

-The main class Amiss requires to do it's business is ``Amiss\Manager``.
+The main class Amiss requires to do its business is ``Amiss\Manager``.
 It requires a way to connect to the database and a class that can map your objects to the database and back.

 The **mapper** must implement the ``Amiss\Mapper`` interface.
 The standard mapper recommended by Amiss is ``Amiss\Mapper\Note``, which allows the use of simple annotations to declare mappings.